 Now that we’ve covered the advantages of paying off your mortgage early let’s talk about ways to make that happen.
 Here are ten ways to help you pay off your mortgage quickly and save you a lot of money in the process.

 1. Buy A House Below Your Budget

 This might seem like a no-brainer, but it’s a tip that is often lost in the glitz and glam of a new house.
 Buying a house below your actual budget makes it easier to pay off that house.

 When we were house shopping, we had an upper budget limit of $250,000.
-We bought a house $44,000 below that, which left us with extra cash every month.
+We bought a house for $44,000 below that, which left us with extra cash every month.

 When you have extra cash every month, you can use that to pay off your mortgage quicker or other debt!

 This tip can be tricky, though.
 It’s easy to convince yourself that the house with the fancy kitchen is worth going over your budget just a little bit.
 Don’t talk yourself into going over your budget.
 You don’t want to be house broke!